 The accident insurance is intended to act as a secondary policy to a member’s primary insurance.
 If no primary insurance exists this then your USASA plan becomes the primary policy.

-With the skyrocketing expenses and expanding changes in health care with The Affordable Health Care Act or as most know it “Obama Care” the need for secondary insurance is almost a must.
+With the skyrocketing expenses and expanding changes in health care the need for secondary insurance is almost a must.
 Most plans today have even more deductibles, co-pays and coinsurance conditions which make USASA’s secondary coverage’s even more attractive.

 The combination of General Liability and Participant Accident Coverage, secure good fields and gives comprehensive protection to participants and entities.
 These protections give peace of mind to all participants and their families as it removes some of the risk of playing a contact sport.